-Homework is set oncea week as per the homework timetable.
-Students should spend between 45 minutes each homework per week.
+Homework is set once a week as per the homework timetable.
+Students should spend 30 minutes per week on this homework.
 Homework tasks will take on a variety of formats across the year.
-This could be independent research, creative writing, formal writing e.g. short and long answer questions, presentations, project work and revision.
+This could be independent research, creative writing, formal writing e.g. short and long answer questions, presentations, role-play, posters, project work and revision.